Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 Every Channel has capacity for a certain number of links.
 For now, this is the only attribute that requires a bit discussion:

 __Channel Capacity__ – in general, a Channel’s initial link capacity is determined by the following formula: `minimum(2, node1 links needed, node 2 links needed)`.
-There are two important exceptions to that rule.
+There are two important exceptions to this rule.

 <BR><BR>